mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ##### User-Defined Objective Function
 Users can modify the objective function using the [`set_objective_function`](https://jump.dev/JuMP.jl/stable/api/JuMP/#JuMP.set_objective_function) function from the JuMP package.
 This operation is considered destructive because it is independent of power system data; however, in certain scenarios, it may be more straightforward than using the [`cost!`](@ref cost!) function for updates.
 Moreover, using this methodology, users can combine a defined function with a newly defined expression.

 In this context, we can utilize the saved objective function within the `objective` field of the `ACOptimalPowerFlow` type.
-For example, you can easily eliminate nonlinear parts and alter the quadratic component of the objective as follows:
+For example, we can easily eliminate nonlinear parts and alter the quadratic component of the objective:
 ```@example ACOptimalPowerFlow
 expr = 5.0 * analysis.variable.active[1] * analysis.variable.active[1]
 JuMP.set_objective_function(analysis.jump, analysis.objective.quadratic - expr)
 ```

-You can now observe the updated objective function as follows:
+We can now observe the updated objective function as follows:
 ```@repl ACOptimalPowerFlow
 JuMP.objective_function(analysis.jump)
 ```